Ibrahim Sultan Ali

-Ibrahim Sultan Ali (born March, 1909) was born in Keren, Eritrea.
+Ibrahim Sultan Ali (March 1909 – 11 September 1987) was born in Keren.
 He played a part in the emancipation of Tigre in Sahel and Barka and in establishing Blocco Independenza.
 He was also the Secretary General of the Eritrean Democratic Front (EDF).

 Early life and education

 Ibrahim attended Quran School under Khalifa Jaafer of the Halanga of Kassala.
 In Keren, he attended technical training at Salvaggio Raggi and at Umberto School in Asmara.

 Career

 Ibrahim worked as the chief in a train station, served as a civil servant in Keren, Agordat, Tessenei, Adi Ugri and even Wiqro near Mekele for six months.
 He was proficient in speaking and translating Italian, Arabic, Tigre, and Tigrinya.

 From 1926 to 1941, he was the head of the Islamic Affairs section in the political affairs office under Italian rule.
 Under the British, he served as head of Civil/Native Affairs Office until April 1943.
 He resigned and established a modern cheese plant in Tessenei which he ran until the end of 1945.
 The Eritrean Chamber of Commerce was established that year and he became one of its senior staff members until the end of September 1946.
 He represented Eritrea in front of the U.N. and was one of the leading, and strongest members of the ELF.